Victoria Falls: Size

 Victoria Falls is classified as the largest based on its combined width of 1708 m and height of 108 m, resulting in the world's largest sheet of falling water.

+Aerial view of Victoria Falls on the Zambezi River, showing the full width of the falls and the braided river channels and islands upstream.
+Spring 2024.

 For a considerable distance upstream from the falls, the Zambezi flows over a level sheet of basalt in a shallow valley, bounded by low and distant sandstone hills.
-The river's course is dotted with numerous tree-covered islands, which increase in number when the river approaches the falls.
+The river's course is dotted with numerous tree-covered islands, which increase in number as the river approaches the falls.
 There is a flat plateau extending in all directions.

-The falls are formed where the full width of the river plummets in a single vertical drop into a transverse chasm 1708 m wide, carved along a fracture zone in the basalt plateau.
+The falls were formed where the full width of the river plummets in a single vertical drop into a transverse chasm 1708 m wide, along a fracture zone in the basalt plateau.
 The depth of the chasm, called the First Gorge, varies from 80 m at its western end to 108 m in the centre.
 The only outlet from the First Gorge is a 110 m gap about two-thirds of the way across the width of the falls from the western end.
 The whole volume of the river pours into the Victoria Falls gorges from this narrow cleft.

 Two islands are situated on the crest of the falls: Boaruka Island (or Cataract Island) near the western bank, and Livingstone Island near the middle.
 At less than full flood, additional islets divide the curtain of water into separate parallel streams.
 The main streams are named, in order from Zimbabwe (west) to Zambia (east): the Devil's Cataract (called Leaping Water by some), the Main Falls, the Rainbow Falls (the highest) and the Eastern Cataract.